Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Montelukast/Montelukast_evaluation_report.md

 ## 2.3 Model parameters and assumptions
 ### 2.3.1 Absorption

 Montelukast is a selective and orally active leukotriene receptor antagonist.
-For oral administration the following parameters play a role with regard to the absorption kinetics of a compound, which can be estimated with PBPK: solubility, lipophilicity and intestinal permeability.
+For oral administration the following parameters play, amongst others, a role with regard to the absorption kinetics of a compound, which can be estimated with PBPK: solubility, lipophilicity and intestinal permeability.
 Montelukast is a strongly lipophilic drug.
 The final lipophilicity was estimated to be lower than the reported values, as with lipophilicity values above 3-4 log units the drug already reached maximal permeability levels.

 ### 2.3.2 Distribution

 It has been determined that the protein binding of montelukast to plasma proteins exceeds 99% ([FDA drug label](#5-references)).
-The fraction unbound (fu) of vancomycin is built-in as 0.0018 as also reported by Marzolini et al. ([Marzolini 2017](#5-references)).
+The fraction unbound (fu) of montelukast is built-in as 0.0018 as also reported by Marzolini et al. ([Marzolini 2017](#5-references)).

 After testing the available organ-plasma partition coefficient and cell permeability calculation methods built-in in PK-Sim, observed clinical data was best described by choosing the partition coefficient calculation method by Rodgers and Rowland, and PK-Sim standard cell permeability calculation method.
 Specific organ permeability normalized to surface area was automatically calculated by PK-Sim.

 ### 2.3.3 Metabolism and Elimination

 Montelukast is mainly metabolized by CYP2C8 (72%) ([Marzolini 2017](#5-references)).
-The final montelukast model applies metabolism by CYP2C8, and minor involved enzymes CYP3A4/5 (16%) CYP2C9 (12%) and glomerular filtration ([Marzolini 2017, Filppula 2011, Zhou 2017](#5-references)) and adequately described the pharmacokinetics of montelukast in adults.
+The final montelukast model applies metabolism by CYP2C8, and to a minor involved clearance by the enzymes CYP3A4/5 (16%), CYP2C9 (12%) and glomerular filtration ([Marzolini 2017, Filppula 2011, Zhou 2017](#5-references)) and adequately described the pharmacokinetics of montelukast in adults.

 # 3 Results and Discussion
-The PBPK model for **montelukast** was developed with clinical pharmacokinetic data covering intravenous as well as oral administration with a dose range of 2-10mg including single dose and multiple dose clinical data, for different types of tablet formulations.
+The PBPK model for montelukast was developed with clinical pharmacokinetic data covering intravenous as well as oral administration with a dose range of 2-10mg including single dose and multiple dose clinical data, for different types of tablet formulations.

 During the model fitting, the following parameters were estimated (all other parameters were fixed to reported values):